-Design and Technology
+Design and Technology (including Cooking & Nutrition)

-As citizens of the twenty-first century, pupils are faced with an uncertain future.
-A future of energy and material shortages, the effects of climate change, an increased reliance on technology, the Internet of Things and a manufacturing revolution are just some of the issues today's society faces.

-Design and Technology aims to equip pupils with the knowledge and skills required to succeed in the technological age; they will develop a wide range of problem solving, mathematical and technical skills that are underpinned by a deep knowledge of materials, components and systems along with how and why products are manufactured in particular ways.
+As citizens of the twenty-first century, pupils face an uncertain future.
+Energy and material shortages, the effects of climate change, increased reliance on technology, the Internet of Things and a manufacturing revolution are just some of the issues today's society faces.
+Design and Technology aims to equip pupils with the knowledge and skills required to succeed in the technological age.
+They will develop a wide range of problem-solving, mathematical and technical skills underpinned by a deep understanding of materials, components and systems, along with how and why products are manufactured in particular ways.
 The work of past and present designers influence pupils as they learn from their successes and failures.
-There is an acute focus on environmental impacts and meeting the needs and wants of a wide variety of consumers, including inclusive design for the less able or for those with different cultures or faiths.
-In addition to the demands of this rigorous curriculum, there is also an emphasis on building resilience in pupils as mistakes are encouraged, as well an emphasis on collaboration and companionship.

-The aim of the Design and Technology curriculum at Key Stage 3 is to introduce pupils to solving problems through practical skills.
-By developing a foundation knowledge of materials, components, systems and processes, pupils are then able to create functioning prototypes to solve a range of problems.
+There is an acute focus on environmental impacts and meeting the needs and wants of a wide variety of consumers, including inclusive design for the less able or those with different cultures or faiths.
+In addition to the demands of this rigorous curriculum, there is also emphasis placed on building resilience, collaboration and companionship.
+The Design and Technology curriculum at Key Stage 3 aims to introduce pupils to solving problems through practical skills.
+By developing a foundation knowledge of materials, components, systems and processes, pupils can create functioning prototypes to solve problems in various situations.
 As pupils progress through Key Stage 3, the problems they solve become more complex and demand an increased knowledge of materials, components, systems, processes and their impacts on the environment.
 Year 8 pupils focus on a user-centred design approach.
-Pupils design and manufacture an organiser for a particular user.
-They begin by exploring the user's needs and wants, leading them through the iterative design process in order to produce a quality prototype using woods and plastics through a range of processes.

-Alongside the organiser, pupils explore the art deco movement in order to design and manufacture a pewter-cast piece of jewellery, whilst learning about metals, their properties and applications.
+Pupils design and manufacture functional prototype for a particular user.
+They begin by exploring the user's needs and wants, leading them through the iterative design process in order to produce a quality prototype using a range of materials and processes.
+Alongside the prototype, pupils explore the art deco movement in order to design and manufacture a pewter-cast piece of jewellery, whilst learning about metals, their properties and applications.
+Pupils build upon their knowledge of systems from Year 7 to produce a functioning prototype for a safety product, honing their skills in manipulating compliant materials.
+The Cooking and Nutrition unit enable pupils to develop and demonstrate a range of food skills, increasing in complexity and accuracy, to cook a range of dishes, safely and hygienically, and to apply their knowledge of nutrition and food provenance.
+In addition, they will consider the factors that affect food choice, food availability and food waste.

+Content to be studied Method of assessment

+Design and Applying surface finishes.
+Self, peer and teacher

+Technology Assembling using standard components. marking throughout the

+CAD and CAM series of lessons.

+Communicating design through hand and isometric

+sketching.
+There is an end-of-unit

+Design and development. assessment during the final

+Design professionals' study. lesson of the series.

+Electronic systems

+End of topic test.

+Ethical design

+Evaluating their own work.

+Forming polymers.

+Human factors

+Inclusive design

+Life cycle assessment

+• Marking and measuring using tools and equipment.

+Metal casting methods.

+Mining

+Product analysis

+Product disassembly

+Prototyping

+Smart and modern materials

+Structures

+Systems (mechanical)

+Textiles

+• Types of metal, their properties and applications.

+User centred design and research methods.

+Cooking and Cooking Self, peer and teacher

+Nutrition Key nutrients and hydration marking throughout the

+• Energy series of lessons.

+Protein

+Food choice and dietary needs There is an end-of-unit

+Breads assessment during the final

+Meal planning lesson of the series.